 The Base Rent for tenancies that commenced on or before October 19, 2015 shall be the Rent in effect on October 19, 2015.
 For tenancies that started after October 19, 2015, the Base Rent is the initial rental rate charged upon initial occupancy.
 This Base Rent shall be effective per the Effective Date of the CSFRA, which is established as December 23, 2016.

 To facilitate proper implementation of the Community Stabilization and Fair Rent Act the Rental Housing Committee request that owners/managers of residential multi-family rental units located within the City of Mountain View complete this registration form.
 Use one registration form for EACH SEPARATE ASSESSOR’S PARCEL NUMBER.

 Termination notices must specify the basis for the termination.
 Copies of termination notices must be filed with the Rental Housing Committee within 3 days of serving the notice on the tenant.
 These notices include Failure to Pay Rent and the termination notices for all of the other reasons mentioned below.

 COPIES OF TERMINATION NOTICES MUST BE SUBMITTED ONLINE.

-Rental Units covered under CSFRA, Rental Units with an initial certification of occupancy date between February 1, 1995 and partially Covered Rental Units with an initial certification of occupancy between February 1, 1995 and December 23, 2016 and to the extent permitted by law, rental units governed by Mountain View City Code Chapter 36, Article XIV (“Affordable Housing Program”) are subject to the Just Cause for Eviction Protections.
+All Rental Units covered under CSFRA, both fully Covered Rental Units with an initial certification of occupancy date before February 1, 1995 and partially Covered Rental Units with an initial certification of occupancy between February 1, 1995 and December 23, 2016 and to the extent permitted by law, rental units governed by Mountain View City Code Chapter 36, Article XIV (“Affordable Housing Program”) are subject to the Just Cause for Eviction Protections.